 Henry Hsia, MD, is a plastic surgeon and the founding director of the Yale Medicine Regenerative Wound Healing Program.
-He provides general plastic surgery, including implant-based breast reconstruction after cancer surgery.
+He focuses on the treatment of all wounds, regardless of etiology, patient age, or location on the body.

-An associate professor of surgery (plastic surgery) at Yale School of Medicine, Dr. Hsai focuses his research on how normal skin bacteria might play a role in wound healing.
-“I’m trying to correlate the bacteria found in patients’ skin and wounds with with their clinical healing to find patterns that we can use to devise better wound care treatments.”
+As an associate professor of surgery & biomedical engineering at Yale University, Dr. Hsia focuses his research on how wound care can be optimized not only through the better understanding of the social determinants underlying chronic wounds, but also through molecular and cellular research that may lead to novel approaches and interventions for challenging wounds.
+“I’m trying to correlate characteristics of patients’ skin and wounds with their clinical healing to find patterns that we can use to devise better wound care treatments,” he says.

 Smilow Cancer Hospital, Yale Medicine